 - Use of electric prods for handling or moving sheep is strictly prohibited

 Farmers who successfully meet SPCA Certified standards are able to sell their foods with the program’s stamp of approval – the little red barn label.
-If you or someone you know eats sheep or lamb products, you can help sheep lead better lives and support the farmers who care for them by finding a SPCA Certified retailer near you.
+If you or someone you know eats sheep or lamb products, you can help sheep lead better lives and support the farmers who care for them.

 Understand your food labels